 We are extremely grateful to have been recommended Jenn during this trying time.
 Her professionalism, knowledge and support never fail to reassure and have contributed significantly to our child’s ongoing development.
 We feel she takes genuine interest in our family and her style is extremely pleasant and easy to connect.
 Having met a number of SLTs, Jenn stands of as the best by a huge margin.

-— parent of a child with language delay
+— Parent of a child with language delay

-Meet the team
+Meet the Team

 Jennifer Warwick